-Since move your assets offshore is completely legal if its done for asset protection purposes – the main thing you will need to do is properly report the offshore legal entity, and the offshore bank accounts with the proper forms.
+Since move your assets offshore is completely legal if it’s done for asset protection purposes – the main thing you will need to do is properly report the offshore legal entity and the offshore bank accounts with the proper forms.

 You will have to keep proper records and report all of your earnings and financial information to the IRS each year.

-In addition to the company forms (which vary, and you should discuss with an accountant) You should be very careful to file your FBAR forms as well – which is a yearly form filed to the treasury if the cumulative holdings across all foreign accounts exceeds $10,000.
+In addition to the company forms (which vary, and you should discuss with an accountant) You should be very careful to file your FBAR forms as well – which is a yearly form filed to the treasury if the cumulative holdings across all foreign accounts exceed $10,000.
 This is form TDF 90-22.1

 As long as you file the correct forms (which is relatively easy) and you properly report your income, then you are well within your rights to journey offshore for asset protection purposes.
 Once you journey offshore you can enjoy doing business in an environment where you can take risks to generate profit, rather than wait in anticipation of the next frivolous lawsuit…